devshum/devshum.github.io/README.md

 The quite simple, well-organized adaptive project on Flexbox basis.
 There I used BEM , SCSS , slightly JS :)

-*The design I took from the internet.
+*The design I took from the Internet.

 ![Screenshot](blow-flexbox.jpg)